Table of Contents

 Retrace your steps to the main trail.
 Go right to return to your car at Elbow Pass Day-use area and left to head to Tombstone Campground.

-A few things for the Piper Pass hike
+A few things to take on the Piper Pass hike

 We didn’t so much as see bear scat but I’d still recommend carrying a can of easy to access bear spray.